 - How much sound are you trying to stop?

 - How much space can you lose inside the alcove?

-If you are tight on space and can not afford to lose very much room inside the alcove we have a range of thin soundproof panels.
-You might want to use the alcove as a bookcase or as storage you will want to retain as much room as possible.
-By applying the direct to wall soundproofing solutions inside the alcoves you will reduce mid level domestic noises through the wall such as TV noise, but still be able to use the alcove area.
+If you are tight on space and can not afford to lose very much room inside the alcove, we have a range of thin soundproof panels.
+You might want to use the alcove as a bookcase or as storage; you will want to retain as much room as possible.
+By applying the direct to wall soundproofing solutions inside the alcoves, you will reduce mid-level domestic noises through the wall, such as TV noise, but still, use the alcove area.

 Soundproofing the chimney breast

-We stated earlier in the article that normally the chimney breast does not require soundproofing.
-In certain situations you may need to soundproof the chimney breast. the next door neighbour may have altered the chimney breast on the other side, or removed it completely which could mean more sound is coming through that area than normal.
-If that is the case and you find you do need to add soundproofing to the chimney breast you can use any of the solution already offered.
+We stated earlier in the article that normally, the chimney breast does not require soundproofing.
+In certain situations, you may need to soundproof the chimney breast.
+The next-door neighbour may have altered the chimney breast on the other side or completely removed it, which could mean more sound is coming through that area than normal.
+If that is the case and you need to add soundproofing to the chimney breast, you can use any offered solution.

 We would recommend that the best option for soundproofing the breast of the chimney would be to use one of the direct to wall soundproofing options.

-Depending on the type of fire you have inside the chimney you might not be able to fit the soundproofing inside the fire place.
-If you have a sealed type of fire such as a log burner you should be able to fit one of the wall panels to the back of the wall. once the panel is installed you would have to board it over with a suitable fire protection type of board.
-You should seek advice from a qualified fire place installer on the right type of panel to use.
+Depending on the type of fire you have inside the chimney, you might not be able to fit the soundproofing inside the fireplace.
+If you have a sealed fire, such as a log burner, you should fit one of the wall panels to the back of the wall.
+Once the panel is installed, you must board it over with a suitable fire protection board.
+You should seek advice from a qualified fireplace installer on the right type of panel to use.